We just reached 30,000 articles on this wiki! 🥳

 SonicCD-SegaCD-RAMDataIcons.png

-Unused Sonic and Tails icon that was found in MenuGfx2_EN.gif.
-These icons were originally used in the RAM Data Screen.
+Unused Sonic and Tails icons that were found in MenuGfx2_EN.gif.
+The Sonic icon was originally used in the RAM Data screen.
 Instead, in the remaster, when a slot is removed, chibi versions of the character with "No" sprites are used.
+The presence of a Tails version could possibly indicate that the Save Slot screen would've much more closely resembled the RAM Data screen.

 Miscellaneous Sprites